Please select a Make and Model

 When you first discover that your iPhone won't respond to your frantic button pressing it can be a very troubling time.
 You’ll undoubtedly find yourself wondering, why?
 Why me?
 What did I do to deserve such terrible luck?
 But once you’ve calmed down and begun to see sense, you’ll find there’s no reason to despair.
 There are many perfectly logical reasons why your iPhone might be behaving in this manner.
 Here are just a few:

 It might seem blindingly obvious, but if the problem seemed to come out of the blue then it might be a simple lack of charge in the battery.
 If you hadn’t noticed any sign of your iPhone malfunctioning previously, then the culprit is probably a charging issue.
+Check out our blog on phone charging issues for a few tips and tricks.

 A drained battery is a common headache if you haven’t kept a close eye on power consumption.
 However, if you’re experiencing problems while there is still a lot of charge left, you might be the victim of battery failure.